anilgeorge04/anilgeorge04.github.io/musings/_posts/2020-08-06-bad-vibes-also.md

 - Be less dramatic about what you visualize and build up the practice gradually
 - Make plans to handle the situations when things go wrong and rehearse this
 - Repeated exposure in small doses over time is key
-- Be mindful<sup>*</sup> of those moments you come out of a 'negative' situation
+- Be mindful<sup>*</sup> during those moments you are entering/in/coming out of a 'negative' situation
 - Be realistic about your starting point and stay kind to yourself
-- Track and progress in this continuous learning journey
+- Track and progress this continuous learning journey

 <sup>*</sup>Pay attention to your thoughts and feelings, and defer any judgment
 {: .notice}